fastify/fastify/docs/TypeScript.md

 [src](../types/content-type-parser.d.ts#L46)

 An overloaded interface function definition for the `addContentTypeParser` method.
-If `parseAs` is passed to the `opts` parameter, the defintion uses [FastifyBodyParser][] for the `parser` parameter; otherwise, it uses [FastifyContentTypeParser][].
+If `parseAs` is passed to the `opts` parameter, the definition uses [FastifyBodyParser][] for the `parser` parameter; otherwise, it uses [FastifyContentTypeParser][].

 ##### fastify.hasContentTypeParser

 [src](../types/content-type-parser.d.ts#L63)

-A method for checking the existince of a type parser of a certain content type
+A method for checking the existence of a type parser of a certain content type

 ---